 In addition to the financial measures prepared in accordance with accounting principles generally accepted in the United States ("GAAP"), this Proxy Statement also includes Non-GAAP financial measures.
 Management uses these Non-GAAP financial measures when assessing our ongoing performance.
 This Proxy Statement contains references to Non-GAAP operating income and Non-GAAP net income attributable to La-Z-Boy Incorporated per diluted share, each of which exclude purchase accounting charges/(gain), business realignment (gain)/charges, benefits from the CARES Act, charges for our supply chain optimization initiative, and sale-leaseback gain.
 The business realignment charges include severance costs, asset impairment costs, and costs to relocate equipment and inventory related to organizational changes we undertook as a result of our response to COVID, including a reduction in the company's work force, temporary closure of certain manufacturing facilities and subsequent gains resulting from the sale of related assets.
-The purchase accounting charges may include the amortization of intangible assets, incremental expense upon the sale of inventory acquired at fair value, amortization of employee retention agreements, fair value adjustments of future cash payments recorded as interest expense, and adjustments to the fair value of contingent consideration.
+The purchase accounting charges may include the amortization of intangible assets, incremental expense upon the sale of inventory acquired at fair value. amortization of employee retention agreements, fair value adjustments of future cash payments recorded as interest expense, and adjustments to the fair value of contingent consideration.
 The benefits from the CARES Act include the impact of employee retention credits.
 The charges for our supply chain optimization initiative may include severance costs, accelerated depreciation expense, costs to relocate equipment and inventory, as well as other costs related to the closure, relocation and sale of certain manufacturing operations.
-Sale-leaseback gains are the result of the sale of the buildings and related fixed assets of operations prepared in accordance with GAAP and may not be comparable to similarly titled measures reported by other companies.
-Reconciliations of such Non-GAAP financial measures to the most directly comparable GAAP financial measures
+Sale-leaseback gains are the result of the sale of the buildings and related fixed assets of three Retail stores.
+These Non-GAAP financial measures are not meant to be considered superior to or a substitute for La-Z-Boy Incorporated's results of operations prepared in accordance with GAAP and may not be comparable to similarly titled measures reported by other companies.
+Reconciliations of such Non-GAAP financial measures to the most directly comparable GAAP financial measures are set forth in the table above.

 Management believes that presenting certain Non-GAAP financial measures will help investors understand the long-term profitability trends of our business and compare our profitability to prior and future periods and to our peers.
 Management excludes purchase accounting charges because the amount and timing of such charges are significantly impacted by the timing, size, number and nature of the acquisitions consummated and the success with which we operate the businesses acquired.
-While the company has a history of acquisition activity, it does not acquire businesses on a predictable cycle, and the impact of purchase accounting charges is unique to each acquisition and can vary significantly from acquisition.
+While the company has a history of acquisition activity, it does not acquire businesses on a predictable cycle, and the impact of purchase accounting charges is unique to each acquisition and can vary significantly from acquisition to acquisition.
 Similarly, business realignment charges and the charges related to the company's supply chain optimization initiative are dependent on the timing, size, number and nature of the operations being moved or closed, and the charges may not be incurred on a predictable cycle.
 Management also excludes benefits from the CARES Act and sale-leasebacks when assessing the company's operating and financial performance due to the one-time or infrequent nature of the transactions.
 Management believes that exclusion of these items facilitates more consistent comparisons of the company's operating results over time.
 Where applicable, the above "Reconciliation of GAAP to Non-GAAP Financial Measures" table presents the excluded items net of tax calculated using the effective tax rate from operations for the period in which the adjustment is presented.